 Editor’s Note: We asked authors of Original Investigations to provide short plain-language summaries that would briefly summarize what inspired their study, the basic approach taken, what was learned, and why it matters.
 We hope our readers will find this valuable in helping them keep up with the latest research in the field of nephrology.
-From the January 2023 issue:
+From the January 2023 issue [FREE]:

 Dipping Status, Ambulatory Blood Pressure Control, Cardiovascular Disease, and Kidney Disease Progression: A Multicenter Cohort Study of CKD by Silvio Borrelli et al [OPEN ACCESS]